|Go To See Alaska

 key again will return to your normal screen with various tool bars.

-the headwater of the great Yukon River which is the longest river in Alaska, USA and in Yukon Territory in
+Canada.
+It is the headwater of the great Yukon River which is the longest river in Alaska, USA and in

 Map: Click here to see Google Map showing location of Tagish Lake